jamthemes/next-starter-marshmallow/README.md

   Marshmallow - By JamThemes.io
 </h1>

+<h1>TODO!!</h1>

-A simple Landing Page starter for your next Gatsby.js project.
+A simple Landing Page starter for your awesome Next.js project.

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Next CLI to create a new site, specifying the default starter.

     ```shell
     gatsby new my-new-site https://github.com/jamthemes/gatsby-starter-marshmallow